bolnel/nelsite1/content/articles/workflow-setup-principles-trello-asana-clickup-notion.md

 Most often, it seems [intuitively clear](/articles/develop-intuition-learning-self-awareness/) how to break down most of your workflows into boards – there are leads, clients, properties, tasks, orders, and so on, and what their fields should be.

 But I want it to always be a conscious decision.
 Unwrap it all and pack it back into boards that all fit together like well-placed puzzle pieces that make up your organization.

+## Personal workflows and process setup help

+For personal workflows, check out the articles on [setting up a free Trello account for productivity](/articles/free-trello-account-setup-personal-productivity/) – and see my take on [managing personal workflows without Trello](/articles/workflow-management-without-trello/).

 And once again, if you need any assistance with [creating or optimizing the workspace architecture and flows in ClickUp, Trello, Monday.com, Asana, Notion](/workflow-setup-automation-expert-specialist-hire/) or any other PM tool, and perhaps with integrating various other tools via Zapier or Make.com, get in touch for a free intro call to discuss your situation and how I can help.